-Sick Time Used Credit Earned 8 hrs. or less of Sick Leave 16 hrs. of Annual Leave 16 hrs. or less of Sick Leave 8 hrs. of Annual Leave 24 hrs. or less of Sick Leave 4 hrs. of Annual Leave 16 hrs. or less of Sick Leave 8 hrs. of Annual Leave
+Sick Time Used Credit Earned

+8 hrs. or less of Sick Leave

+16 hrs. or less of Sick Leave

+24 hrs. or less of Sick Leave

+4 hrs. of Annual Leave

 USE OF SICK LEAVE

 Sick leave is to be used for employee's illness or illness of employee's spouse, children or a parent in which the employee is needed to provide care.
 Sick leave used to care for a spouse, child or parent is limited to 6 calendar days per fiscal year.
 Sick leave hours will match the regularly scheduled shift, not to exceed 12 hours.
 Sick leave does not accumulate while on leave without pay unless required otherwise by local, State and/or Federal Law.
 Sick leave will not be counted as "time worked" for the purpose of computing overtime.